 .info_mask_separate

-is the raw value of the sample..info_mask_shared_by_type
+indicates it is going to be the raw value of the sample..info_mask_shared_by_type

 .scan_type